 Shape: Sets the shape of the text box.

-End: Controls the appearance of the end point of the line.
+Line End: Sets the appearance of the end point of the line.

 Font: Sets the font used for the selected text.

 Font Size: Sets the size of the font.